woojoo666/arcana-notes/Readme.md

 This might seem a little weird.
 Remember that in imperative code, we would need two loops, one to compute the average, and one to see if each test score is above average.
 So how are we doing this in one loop?
 In the first "iteration" of the `for` loop, how can we set `score.#aboveAverage` if we haven't finished computing `average` yet?

-This is we have to think in terms of data relationships, not execution.
+This is why we have to think in terms of data relationships, not execution.
 All we are telling the interpeter, is that `sum` is the sum of all scores, `average` is the sum divided by the number of scores, and a score is `#aboveAverage` if it is bigger than `average`.
 That is all we need to specify, and the interpreter figures out the rest.

 To get a better idea, let's explore how an interpreter _might_ go about computing this.
 When it reaches the `for` loop, it takes the first `score`, and inserts it into `sum`. `sum` notices the change, and updates accordingly. `average` notices the change in `sum`, and updates as well.
 Lastly, `score.#aboveAverage` notices the change in `average`, and updates accordingly.
 Now this is just for the first score.
 Then the interpreter moves onto the next score, and inserts it into `sum`.
 Again, `sum` gets updated, and then `average`, and then this updates `#aboveAverage` for **both** the first score and the second score.
 Remember that bindings are persistent, so the first score is still listening for updates to `average`, even if the interpreter has moved onto the second score.
 This process will repeat until the interpreter has processed all scores.